Peyman-Borhani/Work-Plan/README.md

 # Work-Plan
 💡📝💱💻♻📊$✔...*(Under Construction)* 🛠

-▪ A guideline for a better start in career, startup, team work/lead/management.
+▪ A guideline for a better start in career, startup or new team -> work/lead/management.
 ▪ Best practices and ideas to achieve more successful results.
 ▪ Building an amazing team/company/work place.
 ▪ Planning main elements: service/product, career goals, objectives, target market, evaluations.